fekad/Algorithms.jl/README.md

 # Algorithms.jl

-This repository is a collection of useful code snippets
+This repository is a useful collection of code snippets.
+The repo was inspired by the excelent [algorithm-archive](https://www.algorithm-archive.org/) project.